PolicyEngine/pulse/README.md

 ## Deployment

 The app automatically deploys to GitHub Pages when you push to main.
 Make sure you've:
-1. Added the repository secrets mentioned above
-2. Enabled GitHub Pages in repository settings (source: GitHub Actions)
+1. Enabled GitHub Pages in repository settings (source: GitHub Actions)
-3. Set up the database tables in Supabase
+2. Set up the database tables in Supabase

 The app will be available at `https://[your-username].github.io/pulse/`